Video Editor exported methods

 The video editor extension isn't included in the Pintura image editor product package, it's available as an upgrade on the pricing page

-The clientside video encoding is aimed at encoding short videos, it's strongly advised to use server side encoding for video's longer than a couple minutes.
+Please note that client-side video encoding is useful for encoding short videos, it's advised to use server side encoding for content longer than a couple minutes.

 The functions, properties, and defaults related to video editing that are exported by the Pintura Video module.